edmundooo/City_Population_Inference/README.md

 # Infering City Population from City Data
 ---

-I used beatufiul soup to scrape the Wikipedia page of [each city with a population greater than 100,000](https://en.wikipedia.org/wiki/List_of_towns_and_cities_with_100,000_or_more_inhabitants) to get each city's elevation, area, population, annual precipitation, mean monthly sunshine hours, annual average temperature, latitude and longitude.
+I used Beatufiul Soup to scrape the Wikipedia page of [each city with a population greater than 100,000](https://en.wikipedia.org/wiki/List_of_towns_and_cities_with_100,000_or_more_inhabitants) to get each city's elevation, area, population, annual precipitation, mean monthly sunshine hours, annual average temperature, latitude and longitude.
 I then built models to infer city population, using other the other data as features for analysis.
 Finally, I visualized the data using a world map.

 ---
 ### This repository includes: